LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 Multirate temporal controls
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We consider three categories of temporal controllers that may be used within MRI methods.
+We consider two categories of temporal controllers that may be used within MRI methods.
 The first (and simplest), are "decoupled" controllers, that consist of two separate single-rate temporal controllers: one that adapts the slow time scale step size, :math:`h^S`, and the other that adapts the fast time scale step size,